WHAT DID THE ANCIENT RABBIS KNOW?

 A River of Secret Knowledge

-So what was the rabbis’ source if not inherited Roman and Greek scientific wisdom?
+So what was the rabbis’ source if not inherited Roman and Greek scientific wisdom as well as their own obsevations?

 Jewish tradition says that there is a secret river of knowledge that flows from the time Moses was on Sinai three thousand five hundred years ago and got the two tablets inscribed by the Finger of God.
 There was also an orally communicated compendium of secret wisdom, the Torah she ba’alpeh, passed down from Moses through word of mouth from generation to generation.
 This Oral Law and the written Hebrew of the Torah contains knowledge that is still unfolding and still being confirmed by science.
 According to this mystical belief, since God created the universe and both the written and oral Torahs are His cookbook for Creation, all knowledge is contained within it.
 The rabbis’ extensive foreknowledge of later science seems to confirm this belief that they had access to secret wisdom than mere coincidence.

 Finally, we need to acknowledge how fitting it is for us to pray for the success of pregnancy.
 Science has not succeeded in creating any new life from non-living matter.
-This is quite surprising, given both the advanced state of our knowledge of biology and the number of times it has boasted we are close.
-Yet, the Frankenstein fantasy of forming new life from inert materials – both a wish and a nightmare which has haunted us since at least 1818 – hasn’t materialized, despite advances in artificial fertilization and genetics and biochemistry.
+This is quite surprising, given both the advanced state of our knowledge of biology and the number of times it has boasted we are close to creating life.
+Yet, the Frankenstein fantasy of forming new life from inert materials – both a wish and a nightmare which has haunted us since at least 1818 – hasn’t materialized, despite advances in genetics and biochemistry.

 I personally happen to believe it never will.
 Of course this is an assertion of blind faith, and one day I may be proven wrong.
-But if you believe in a spiritual dimension to the universe, and more specifically in the God that Jews imagine, then creating life is a talent reserved for Him, and creating a new human being can only be done as a partnership between humans and god.
-In the interim, as we’re suspended between the scientific hope to create life and the mystical faith that only God can do it, praying for the success of bringing new soul into the world is a pretty fine way to spend the nine months with the mother-to-be.
+But if you believe in a spiritual dimension to the universe, and more specifically in the God that Jews imagine, then creating life is a talent reserved for Him, and creating a new human being can only be done as a partnership between humans and God.
+In the interim, as we’re suspended between the scientific hope to create life and the mystical faith that only God can do it, praying for the success of bringing a new soul into the world is a pretty fine way for the mother-to-be and her mate to spend the nine months wait.